cunla/fakeredis-py/README.md

   generally not produce the same results, and in Python versions before 3.6 may produce different results each time the process is re-run.

-- SCAN/ZSCAN/HSCAN/SSCAN will not necessarily iterate all items if items are deleted or renamed during iteration.
-They also won't necessarily iterate in the same chunk sizes or the same order as redis.
+- SCAN/ZSCAN/HSCAN/SSCAN are not able to run in parallel for the same scan type from the same client.
+For example you can run SCAN and HSCAN in parallel, but not two HSCAN.

 - DUMP/RESTORE will not return or expect data in the RDB format.
 Instead, the `pickle` module is used to mimic an opaque and non-standard format.